survivejs/webpack-book/manuscript/advanced_techniques/04_authoring_packages.md

 These two fields help you a lot as a package author but there's more to it.

 T> If you want to include all modules in *node_modules* by default, it could be interesting to use [webpack-node-externals](https://www.npmjs.com/package/webpack-node-externals) instead.
 Then you would end up with `externals: [nodeExternals()]` kind of declaration.
 If you don't need to adapt to different environments, this could be a neat way to go.

+T> Given bundling may be required sometimes, consider using the [bundledDependencies](https://docs.npmjs.com/files/package.json#bundleddependencies) (or just `bundleDependencies`) field.
+This can be useful if you want to share third party files not available through npm.
+There's a great [Stack Overflow answer](http://stackoverflow.com/a/25044361/228885) discussing the topic further.

 ### Processing Node.js Version through Babel